Understanding Your Utility Bills: Electricity and Gas

 How Is My Electricity Bill Calculated?

 Electricity bills are typically issued every two months.
-Do the following to calculate your electricity bill to find the price of your electricity:
+The following formula can help you calculate your electricity bill to find the price of your electricity:

 1. Obtain Electricity Usage